tub-rip/CoCapture/README.md

 ## Publications and Citation

+Publications using CoCapture are recorded in [Publications](./docs/publications.md).
+If you use CoCapture for your paper, you can also add it to this table by a pull request.

-If you use rip-cocapture-gui for your research, please consider citing it as follows:
+If you use CoCapture for your research, please consider citing it as follows:

 ```
 @misc{rip-cocapture-gui,